quicwg/multipath/draft-lmbdhk-quic-multipath.md

 on the available paths.
 Servers SHOULD stop sending traffic on paths through where no non-probing packet was received in the last 3 path RTTs, but MAY ignore that rule if it would disqualify all available paths.
+To avoid idle timeout of a path, endpoints might need to send ack-eliciting packets such as packets containing PING frames
+{{Section 19.2 of QUIC-TRANSPORT}}.

 Server MAY release the resource associated with paths for which no non-probing packet was received for a sufficiently long path-idle delay, but SHOULD only release resource for the last available path if no traffic is received for the duration of the idle